 Instead of taking NSAIDs, CBD can be used to reduce the severity or find relief from body discomfort and inflammation.

 The cannabinoids in the hemp plant have anti-inflammatory properties that perform different actions, including the obstruction of pro-inflammatory compounds that the body produced due to injury or disease.
 As CBD interacts with your body's ESC (Endocannabinoid System) and regulates the body’s general state of balance, it blocks the COX-2 enzyme more effectively than NSAIDs and regulates pain and immune response.

 2. Alternative to Opioids

 The excessive use and accessibility of opioids (morphine, codeine, oxycontin) have resulted in this current epidemic in the U.S. with tens of thousands of deaths linked to overdose and addiction.
-Opioids are effective for short term pain relief but come with significant risks.
+Opioids are effective for short-term pain relief but come with significant risks.
 Many opioid users develop horrible addictions which oftentimes lead to an overdose or death.
-Although opioids and NSAIDs are effective in dealing with extreme pain, acute pain and minor pain respectfully, CBD would be a better choice for effective pain management.
+Although opioids and NSAIDs are effective in dealing with extreme pain, acute pain, and minor pain respectfully, CBD would be a better choice for effective discomfort management.
 CBD usage eliminates the possibility of becoming addicted to opioids and experiencing its adverse side effects.
-Like opioids, CBD blocks pain at the neurological level.
+Like opioids, it is said that CBD could block pain at the neurological level.
 However, it simultaneously promotes whole-body homeostasis by reducing inflammation and relaxing muscles at the site of the trauma.

 After several high profile deaths of hockey athletes, most of whom had pharmaceutical drug addictions, the NHL has opened that "CBD" door.
 The National Hockey League (NHL) allow their athletes to use CBD as a recovery method or pain relief for the injuries and beating that their bodies sustain in hockey.